ga-dc/js1/05-04-CRUD/readme.md

 The process of actually creating the API, not consuming it, is what is known as _back-end_ development.
 You can think of back-end code as all the code living on the server-side, the code that app users never interact with directly.
 It is the "non-HTML-CSS-JavaScript" code.

-Even though we don't have all the skills needed to roll out our own fully custom back-end, today we are going to learn how to use Firebase, a back-end as a service (BEaaS), to help us create our very own API!
+Even though we don't have all the skills needed to roll out our own fully custom back-end, today we are going to learn how to use Parse, a back-end as a service (BEaaS), to help us create our very own API!

-Firebase serves as the entire back-end of an application, meaning its biggest features include working as a database for your app as well as providing you with a Javascript library to interact with said database.
+Parse serves as the entire back-end of an application, meaning its biggest features include working as a database for your app as well as providing you with a Javascript library to interact with said database.
 It's truly a great tool for designers/front-end developers that are either not familiar or don’t want to deal with building out the back-end.
 Sometimes you just want to quickly prototype and focus on your UX!
-Some noteworthy users of Firebase include CBS, Instacart and Jawbone.
-And in terms of cost, each app is allowed to have a database with 100 users connected simultaneously for free!

-So, without further ado, let's go ahead and get setup an application with Firebase!

 ---

 <a name = "setup"></a>
-## Firebase Setup (35 min)
+## Parse Setup (35 min)

 Instead of the traditional codealong we're going to try a different approach to "learn by doing."
 First you'll closely watch how to do something with your laptops halfway closed.
 Then when the demo is complete you'll be given time to implement the knowledge you just soaked in.